allantsouza/eLTER-SO-Costs-web-application/README.md

 │ ├── eLTER-SO-costs_application-logo.jpg # SO Costs logo in jpg format
 │ └── eLTER-SO-Costs_app-webinar-20240328_v1.0.0.pdf # slide presentation introducing the application
-├── app.R # The main application script for the Shiny web app ├── .Rprofile # R project-specific configuration file ├── eLTER-SO-costs-App.Rproj # RStudio project file
+├── app.R # The main application script for the Shiny web app ├── eLTER-SO-costs_input-data-standardization.R # file to process the changes in input data ├── .Rprofile # R project-specific configuration file ├── eLTER-SO-costs-App.Rproj # RStudio project file
 ├── .gitignore # Lists files to be ignored by version control system